F. H. Linklater

-History
+Early life

 Linklater was born in 1847 or c.
 1849, the son of a London solicitor who specialized in bankruptcy.
 He was educated at Eton, and entered Trinity College, Cambridge in 1866, where in addition to the ordinary subjects he studied Divinity under John Jackson, later Bishop of Lincoln and Bishop of London, graduating B.A. in 1869.
 He also learned to speak Hindustani from two Indian fellow-students.

 While at Cambridge he was involved with the Amateur Dramatic Club, and participated in rowing, fencing and billiards.
 On leaving university he worked in his father's office, then thanks to his knowledge of Hindustani was recruited by Sir George Jessel, the Master of the Rolls, to go to India to take evidence in a case.

+Career

 On returning to London he decided on a career in the law and entered at Lincoln's Inn, suspending his studies during the Franco-Prussian War to act as reporter for the Daily News.
 He continued his legal studies and was called to the Bar in 1873.
 While a student and while practising in the Court of Chancery, he also worked as drama and opera critic for the Pall Mall Gazette, and also contributed to Routledge's Magazine and other periodicals.

 New South Wales

-In 1876 Linklater left for New South Wales, where he joined the Bar, and had a considerable practice.
+In 1876, Linklater left for New South Wales, where he joined the Bar, and had a considerable practice.

 He wrote a treatise on the Law of Divorce, and served as Government reporter in the Supreme Court.
 He also found time to write articles for the newspapers an act as drama critic.

-In 1879 he was charged with bigamy, having on 8 November 1877 married Elizabeth Honey, second daughter of John and Mary J. Honey while still having a wife Constance Linklater, whom he married at Streatham in October 1871, still living in England.
+In 1879, he was charged with bigamy, having on 8 November 1877 married Elizabeth Honey, second daughter of John and Mary J. Honey while still having a wife Constance Linklater, whom he married at Streatham in October 1871, still living in England.
 He was confined in Darlinghurst Gaol pending arrival of evidence from England.
 When that failed to materialise he was released on his own recognizance.
 While in jail he wrote, as "The Man in the Iron Mask", an item for the Evening News criticising the medical system there, which was taken as a personal attack by the visiting surgeon, Dr O'Connor, who sued the newspaper and was awarded £500.

 The Sydney newspapers reported that Elizabeth Linklater née Honey divorced him in Autumn, 1880.